grofz/aoc2024/README.md

 Make an agent walking through the map.
 Count the length of his path in Part 1 and look if path does not result in the loop in Part 2.
 The most enjoyble/relaxed problem this year so far!

+## 7: Bridge Repair
+Nice problem for DWS.
+First implemented usin loop iterator to test all combinations of operators (2^11 v.
+3^11 in Parts 1 and 2).
+Optimized by pruning the branches that alredy overshoot the required value, run-time dropped from 142 s to 14 s.